Q. Can we get second screenings of the popular films? Especially the ones that sell out quickly?

 Q. Can I carry over unused passes for the following season?

 A. No. This is not a profit-making exercise.
 We need all the sales we can get.
 The cost of running these films is high.
 Consider the high cost of shipping them here from the mainland, the cost of shipping them out, theatre rental costs, the weekly box office fees owed the distributors, and advertising.
-We haven't raised the ticket price in five years but might have to one of these seasons.

 Q. What can you do to prevent people from hogging the seats?